Conquer your student debt. Refinance now.

 The more credit history you have, the less your FICO will be impacted by singular events like closing an account.

 Learn more: How to Read Your Credit Report

-If your FICO score did take a hit, and you’re looking to build it back up as fast as you can, you might consider using a credit card or other types of credit in a responsible way as a way to boost it.
+If your good credit score did take a hit, and you’re looking to build it back up in a short period of time, you might consider using a credit card or other types of credit in a responsible way as a way to boost your good credit.
 The best way to accomplish this is to always pay off your balance in full each month, and keep the account open even if you’re not using it every month.

-Showing that you can sensibly manage both installment debt (like student loan or auto loan) and revolving (like a credit card) is a factor in your overall score.
+Showing that you can sensibly manage both installment debt (like a student loan or auto loan) and revolving (like a credit card) is a factor in your overall score.
 This can help with improving your credit mix.
 If your credit file is relatively thin (i.e., if there are not a lot of items in it either because you are new to credit or you don’t utilize it as part of your financial strategy) then credit mix is even more important.

 Going forward, know that showing lenders that you’re both predictable and responsible is sometimes more advantageous than just showing that you’re responsible, at least from the perspective of FICO scoring.

 Lastly, one more thing to be prepared for when closing an account is the potential for fees.
-In the world of lending companies, whenever a borrower pays off their loan before the term is due, it’s considered a “prepayment.”
+In the world of lending companies, whenever a borrower pays off their loan before the repayment plan term is due, it’s considered a “prepayment.”
 One reason many loan servicers don’t like prepayment is that it makes it harder to track and manage loans.
-In fact, many traditional lenders discourage people from doing this by imposing an additional fee if they pay off their loan early.
+In fact, many traditional lenders discourage people from doing this by imposing an additional fee if they pay off their loan before the due date.
 (Note: Earnest never charges fees for extra payments or paying off a loan.)